Usage

 source.

-or a power conservation mode is asked (the PSE may
+source, or a power conservation mode is requested

 pse For PD, the power source is the PSE.